 D-4a Design of roadways, subdivision, and redevelopment site improvements.
-New subdivisions and infill or redevelopment site design shall provide orderly arrangement of complete streets that minimize impacts on natural landforms and habitats and that create connectivity between existing neighborhoods and recreational areas using pedestrian oriented development and principles of Crime Prevention Through Environmental Design.
+New subdivisions and infill or redevelopment site design shall provide orderly arrangement of complete streets that minimize impacts on natural landforms and habitats and that create connectivity between existing neighborhoods and recreational areas using pedestrian oriented development and principles of Crime Prevention Through

+Environmental Design.
 The following criteria shall be required and or encouraged as appropriate:

 1. Proposed street alignments including sidewalks and bikeways shall conform to the relevant Transportation and Road Safety Plans, wherever possible.
 Unless it is demonstrated to be infeasible, all new lots shall have frontage on a public street or improved alley, or publicly accessible courtyard or open space.
-2. Gated subdivision streets shall be prohibited in order to maintain a sense of community.
+2. Gated subdivision streets shall be prohibited to maintain a sense of community.
 3. Natural drainage patterns shall be preserved to minimize potential slippage and flooding.
 Building site grading shall be contoured to direct water away from structures.
-4. Appropriate landscaping and illumination shall be applied to enhance safety and provide attractive screening and distinctions between spaces; illumination of streets shall be unobtrusive and the lowest intensity compatible with safety, complying with night sky standards wherever possible.
+4. Appropriate landscaping and illumination shall be applied to enhance safety and provide attractive screening and distinctions between spaces; illumination of streets shall be unobtrusive and the lowest intensity compatible with safety, complying with dark sky standards wherever possible.
+5. Where existing streets are extended or new streets established, aim to keep the length of new blocks to no more than 300 feet.
+6. Block Layout.
+When establishing new streets and extending existing streets, connect to the existing block layout and complete grid system in a manner that also protects and enhances natural resources.
+7. Mid-Block Passageways.
+For blocks longer than 300 feet, provide for passageways mid-block through new development for convenient bike/ped through access.
+Passageway shall be an integral part of a project and be configured to provide safe access to rear parking lots, commercial storefronts, restaurants, and mid-block pathways.

 D-4b Lot patterns.
-Lot boundaries should be regular in shape and lots should either have direct access to a public street or to an access easement which connects to a public street.
-Clustering of lots with common open space areas and/or common parking lots is encouraged.
+Lot boundaries should be regular in shape, and lots should either have direct access to a public street or to an access easement which connects to a public street.
+Clustering lots with common open space areas and/or common parking lots is encouraged.
 Condominium or other common multiple-unit tenancy designs may be approved with alternative vehicular access requirements, within fire safety considerations.